Camping With Power

-If you undercharge your batteries, it’s also likely that your battery might be stored for long periods with a low charge.
-Storing them with a low charge causes sulfation, which is the formation of sulfate crystals on the terminals and plates of the battery.
+If you have undercharged batteries, it’s likely your battery might be stored for long periods with a low charge.
+Storing with low charge causes sulfation, the formation of sulfate crystals on the terminals and battery plates.
 Sulfation is one of the leading causes of unit failure.

-There are at least a few ways that your battery might end up in a low-charge storage situation.
-If you leave your battery in your motorhome, then parasitic drainage might occur.
+There are several ways your battery might end up in a low-charge storage situation but if you leave your battery in your motorhome parasitic drainage might occur.

-Parasitic electrical demands come from those very small electronics that don’t consume much power, so they are easy to overlook.
-However, they are constantly using power, and because they are overlooked, they can significantly drain your battery over long periods of time.
+Parasitic electrical demands come from those small electronics that don’t consume much power and are therefore easily overlooked.
+However, since they constantly use power, and because they are often forgotten about, they can significantly drain your battery over long periods.
 Examples of parasitic loads would be your clocks and warning lights.

 Alternatively, you can buy a battery maintainer, often called a Battery Minder or Battery Tender.
 These chargers will provide a trickle charge that will keep your battery full without overcharging.